cristianocaon/hpcc-status-page/README.md

 ## Description

-Frontend implementation portion of the  of the Slurm Status Page for the HPCC at Texas Tech University.
+Frontend implementation portion of the  of the Slurm Status Page for the HPCC (High Performance Computing Center) at Texas Tech University.

 ## Objective
 To provide better monitoring and visualization capabilities through graphs and tables to replace old CLI system for users.